Lough Navar Forest

 Further up the drive comes the starting point for the Whiterocks and Lough Slawn Trails.

 Continue uphill until the forest takes on a more rugged appearance.
-Discreet clear felling has revealed craggy outcrops and small loughs.
-Soon the drive reaches its highest point at the spectacular Magho Viewpoint where you can enjoy a bird's eye view of Lower Lough Erne and its islands.
-To the east are the rounded Sperrin mountains, to the north lie the Blue Stacks, while to the west there is Slieve League, Donegal Bay and the Atlantic Ocean.
+Clear felling has revealed craggy outcrops and small loughs.
+Soon the drive reaches its highest point at the spectacular Magho Viewpoint.
+Here, you can enjoy a bird's eye view of Lower Lough Erne and its islands.
+To the east are the rounded Sperrin mountains.
+To the north lie the Blue Stacks and to the west there is Slieve League, Donegal Bay and the Atlantic Ocean.

 The Old Man's Head